gbyat/we-spamfighter/README.md

 - **Manage in WordPress**: Spam comments are managed in **Comments → Spam** in WordPress admin
 - **Spam Count**: View spam comment count in the plugin dashboard statistics
 - **Direct Link**: Click on spam comment count to go to WordPress comment management

+### Viewing Activity Log

+1. Go to **WE Spamfighter → Settings → Maintenance** tab
+2. Enable **Enable Activity Log** option
+3. The Activity Log section will appear below the settings
+4. View recent plugin events (weekly summaries sent, table maintenance, etc.)
+5. Use **Clear Log** button to manually clear all activity log entries

+**Note**: Activity log is optional and disabled by default.
+The log automatically cleans old entries based on the "Log Retention" setting and keeps a maximum of 100 entries.
+If no events have occurred yet, a helpful message will be displayed.

 ### Custom Messages